-

 As the DLI contact for your institution (a role shared by a network of contacts across Canada), you play an essential part in promoting access to Canadian data resources.

 DLI contacts generally provide assistance in finding, accessing and analyzing Statistics Canada data and products.
-While contacts may not always be experts in statistical software and data analysis, they are able to refer users to others in their institution or to the DLI community (through the listserv) who can help answer technical and methodological questions.
+While contacts may not always be experts in statistical software and data analysis, they are able to refer users to others in their institution or consult the DLI community (through the listserv) who can help answer technical and methodological questions.

 DLI contacts have the following responsibilities: